vincenzopalazzo/Competitive-Programming-and-Contests-VP-Solution/SlidingWindowMaximum/benchmark/docs/bm_result.md

 }
 ```

-At this point, an interesting test is help to understend if the C++ STL makes the code slower that a pure C++ implementation of the structure, and a good test is to reproduce the second solution with a pure C++ implementation of RB Tree.
+At this point, an interesting test test is to understend if the C++ STL makes the code slower that a pure C++ implementation of the structure, and a good test is to reproduce the second solution with a pure C++ implementation of RB Tree.
 The impelementation in analisis is called Red-Black-Tree, and it is available on Github at the following link https://github.com/anandarao/Red-Black-Tree.

 The motivation to choose this implementation is the number of star on Github (38 stars), it help to assume that the implementation could tested from open-source community.